sjsu-library/unionist/_items/unionist--text-0317.md

 articleType:
 volume: '1'
 issue: '36'
+transcription: |
+  <em>A Mathematical Toast.—</em>
-transcription: "<em>A Mathematical Toast.—</em> The fair daughters of Columbia, May they add virtue to beauty, <em>subtract</em> envy from friendship, multiply amiable accomplishments by sweetness of temper, <em>divide</em> time by sociability and economy, and <em>reduce</em> scandal to its lowest denominations. "
+  The fair daughters of Columbia, May they add virtue to beauty,
+  <em>subtract</em>
+  envy from friendship, multiply amiable accomplishments by sweetness of temper,
+  <em>divide</em>
+  time by sociability and economy, and
+  <em>reduce</em>
+  scandal to its lowest denominations.
 scholarlyNotes:
 commentary:
 relatedPeople: